 The pump should ideally be placed as close as possible to the liquid supply source.
-Keep suction piping to a minimum as increased suction piping volume results in an increase in priming time.
-Allow sufficient space on the sides and overhead for the addition of priming liquid and to permit inspection and maintenance work to be performed.
+Allow sufficient space on the sides and overhead to permit inspection and maintenance work to be performed.

 FOUNDATION

 The foundation for the pump should be level, provide rigid support and alignment of pump and motor.
 It should also be of sufficient mass to dampen any vibrations developed.
 Typically this is accomplished by installing and grouting a Fybroc baseplate on a concrete foundation.